2024 Projects

 SustainableCities Connect Workshop

-This project involves creating and hosting a two-day training workshop on building sustainable and inclusive cities.
-This event will be focused on bringing Western into the collaborative network of the international think-tank ICCCASU (the International Conference on Canadian, Chinese and African Sustainable Urbanization).
-This workshop will engage academics, researchers, professionals, local communities and city officials across the globe to participate in sharing and exchanging experiences, challenges and opportunities.
+This project hosted a two-day training workshop on building sustainable and inclusive cities.
+This event focused on bringing Western into the collaborative network of the international think-tank ICCCASU (the International Conference on Canadian, Chinese and African Sustainable Urbanization).
+This workshop academics, researchers, professionals, local communities and city officials across the globe to participate in sharing and exchanging experiences, challenges and opportunities.

 Evaluating and sustaining biodiversity at Western's Experimental Field Station

-This project will help advance the Environmental Sciences Western Field Station to become a critical teaching and training facility in sustainability.
+This project is working to advance the Environmental Sciences Western Field Station to become a critical teaching and training facility in sustainability.
 This project includes completing a biodiversity inventory of the ESW site, establishing a sustainable management plan that will maintain and enhance biodiversity on this site and evaluating the use of this site by migratory and resident birds.

 Digitizing Biology's Collections Reveals Biodiversity Data From London and the Western Campus